gemc/docs/webPage/source/index.rst

 		:group: mycenter
 		:title:

-		The GEMC simulation of the Electron Ion Collider beamline and detectors.
+		The gemc simulation of the Electron Ion Collider beamline and detectors.

 	.. thumbnail:: bubble.png
 		:width: 20%